jamesdiao/ACMG-penetrance/README.md

 -------------------------------------------------------------

 There are 4 versions of the Markdown script:
- - **Master_scratch_10_5.Rmd**: compiles everything from scratch (runtime: 30-50 minutes)
+ - **ACMG_scratch_10_5.Rmd**: compiles everything from scratch (runtime: 30-50 minutes)
- - **Master_skip_download_10_5.Rmd**: unzips and uses pre-downloaded VCFs from 1000 Genomes (runtime: 20-40 minutes).
+ - **ACMG_load_VCF_10_5.Rmd**: uses pre-downloaded VCFs from 1000 Genomes (runtime: 20-40 minutes).
-This skips the downloading step.
+This skips the step where VCFs are downloaded directly from 1000 Genomes.
 SAMtools and tabix are no longer required.
- - **Master_direct_10_5.Rmd**: unzips and uses a saved data frame: (runtime: 5-10 minutes) This skips the step where the VCFs downloaded directly from 1000 Genomes are unnested, processed, and imported.
+ - **ACMG_load_Rdata_10_5.Rmd**: uses a saved data objects: (runtime: 5-10 minutes) This skips the step where the VCFs are downloaded directly from 1000 Genomes, and the step where the VCFs are unnested, processed, and imported.
+SAMtools and tabix are no longer required.
- - **Master_fast_10_5.Rmd**: unzips cached files and uses cached data objects in the repo to recreate figures.
+ - **ACMG_fast_10_5.Rmd**: uses cached files and uses cached data objects in the repo to recreate figures.
 This skips almost all data processing tasks and allows the figures to be generated immediately.
+SAMtools and tabix are no longer required.

 Open any of these .Rmd files in Rstudio.
 Click 'Knit', and R will compile the code as written.
-At this point, '**Master_*_10_5.html**' will open, containing the paper with the figures you just created.
+At this point, '**ACMG_*_10_5.html**' will open, containing the paper with the figures you just created.
 All 4 Markdown scripts should give identical results.